 Faculty ProfileEMPHASIS AREA: LLC.
 Academic language; Academic literacy; English learners; Language development and socialization; First- and second-language writing

-Kerry A. Enright Associate Professor
+Kerry A. Enright Associate Professor, Director of Undergraduate Programs

 I research the relationship between students’ everyday uses of language (English and Spanish) and their engagement in school-based uses of language and literacy.
 Some schools identify bilingual adolescents as “limited” in their English proficiency even though they use sophisticated literacy repertoires outside of school; other learners are deemed ”fluent” in English but still struggle with the language and literacy demands of their academic coursework.
 An understanding of how adolescents, both monolingual and bilingual, draw on their home language practices to navigate various academic and social activities is essential to inform effective teaching approaches that build on their talents and address their unique learning needs.

 Academic language and literacies; classroom discourse; Language diversity in schools; Language and schooling of Latino/a adolescents; Second-language writing

 PhD Stanford University, School of Education, Program in Educational Linguistics, 2003